-I think we can all agree that the stock market has been extremely volatile since the COVID-19 pandemic.
+We can all agree that the stock market has been extremely volatile since the COVID-19 pandemic.

 Let us look at the S&P over another time frame:

 Here is another truth.
-Starting in January 2000, the S&P 500 was at 1,496 as of January 2019 the S&P was at 3,110.
+Starting in January 2000, the S&P 500 was at 1,496.
+As of January 2019, the S&P was at 3,110.
 The fact is that over 19 years and the market returned 3.9%.
-Yet, your broker and financial genius, on all the business networks, only give you half-truths because that is what sells.
+Yet, your broker and financial genius on all the business networks only give you half-truths because that is what sells.

-Suppose you are approaching retirement or are already retired, should your hard-earned money be exposed to that kind of market risk.
+Suppose you are approaching retirement or are already retired; should your hard-earned money be exposed to that kind of market risk?

-Back to the bet, we put $100,000 down, and the market goes down 50%, we now have $50,000.
-Next year the market return goes up 50%; most folks say great we are back even.
-The truth is you a sitting at the casino table, and you made only $25,000 on top of your $50,000 you have $75,000 the fact is you are still down $25,000.
+Back to the bet, we put $100,000 down, and the market goes down 50%; we now have $50,000.
+Next year the market return goes up 50%; most folks say, great, we are back even.
+The truth is you a sitting at the casino table, and you made only $25,000 on top of your $50,000.
+You have $75,000.
+The fact is you are still down $25,000.
 Again, you cannot absorb these losses in retirement, and it is time to get out of the Wall Street casino.

-You say, “Okay, but where can I put my money and have it safe from market risk, never losing my principal and still get a decent return?”
+You say, “Okay, but where can I put my money and have it safe from market risk, never lose my principal and still get a decent return?”
 Let us minimize the damage of the bear market and consider a Fixed Index Annuity.

 Many Fixed Index Annuities have zero fees unless you choose a specific rider that may make sense for your goals.
 With a Fixed Indexed Annuity, you can never lose your principal.
 You will see growth with the market increases, based on the Fixed Indexed Annuity you choose from the Insurance Company, and if the market goes down, you never lose a dime.
 You can only go up or sideways, never down.